shabaz123/MiniExperimenter/README.md

 Note: The code in this repository is a work-in-progress.
 It partially works.
 The working functionality as of December 2020 is:
-* Ability to report the ambient light level
+* Ability to report the ambient light level or analog sensor data
-* Ability to chart the ambient light level
+* Ability to chart the ambient light level or analog sensor data
+* Ability to forward data to the cloud via MQTT
 <img src="images/casio-report.jpg" width="320" style="float:left">

 The known issues are: